himanshu-firke/chatconnect-app/README.md

 ---

 **🎉 Congratulations!
-You now have a fully functional, professional-grade chat application ready for your internship submission!**
+You now have a fully functional, professional-grade chat application!**